crev-dev/cargo-crev/crev-lib/rc/doc/editing-package-review.md

 * `issues` - issues report a problem in a release (list)
     * `id` - an ID of an issue
     * `severity` - same as in the `advisories` section
-* `alternatives` - potential alternatives, similiar or better; elements of the list with an empty `name` will be automatically ignored and removed
+* `alternatives` - potential alternatives, similar or better; elements of the list with an empty `name` will be automatically ignored and removed
 * `flags` - additional flags
   * `unmaintained` - package is not maintained or abandoned; **NOTE**: this